FAMILY OFFICE DESIGN

 Family Office Framework

-To help people visualize the overall process of managing wealth, we’ve developed a proprietary analytical framework that integrates governance, planning, investing, and operations into a holistic system.
+To help people visualize the overall process of managing wealth, I’ve developed a proprietary analytical framework that integrates governance, planning, investing, and operations into a holistic system.

-We utilize our framework to help people develop a solution that is flexible, cost-effective, and sustainable.
+I utilize this framework to help people develop a solution that is flexible, cost-effective, and sustainable.

 Martiros Family Office Framework